-It's a few days after the announcement of Back 4 Blood, itself a new IP but also the third zombie-themed game from the folks at Turtle Rock Studios and the spiritual successor to the developer's previous efforts, the genre-defining Left 4 Dead (2008) and Left 4 Dead 2 (2009).
-Reflecting on the announcement and its relative lack of detail put our mind into speculation overdrive, and we started to envision what the studio might do to innovate in the zombie space for its next game.
+It's a few days after the announcement of Back 4 Blood, a new IP but also the third zombie-themed game from the folks at Turtle Rock Studios and the spiritual successor to the developer's previous efforts, the genre-defining Left 4 Dead (2008) and Left 4 Dead 2 (2009).
+Reflecting on the announcement and its relative lack of detail had us speculating, and thus we started to envision what the studio might do to innovate in the zombie space for its next game.
 That train of thought soon dispersed, but it got us thinking about something broader - the state of this increasingly popular sub-genre, where it might go in the future, and what it is that draws both consumers and creators to games and stories about the living dead and their ilk.

 And so we decided to look back at some of the incredible ways that zombies have been utilised in games over the years, and then speculate about where these undead shufflers might end up in the future.
 With increasingly unconventional interpretations of the living dead rising up and joining the horde alongside more traditional appearances in television, film, and literature, it's safe to say that there's still plenty of life left in these lifeless husks.